LIMESTONE

 2. Chemical: Limestone can also form from the precipitation of calcium carbonate from solution, such as in caves.
 As water evaporates, it leaves behind minerals, which eventually form limestone.

-3. Clastic: Clastic limestone is formed from the erosion and accumulation of other sedimentary rocks, such as sandstone and shale.
-These rocks are broken down and the calcium carbonate is deposited.
+3. Clastic: Clastic limestone forms from the erosion and accumulation of other sedimentary rocks, such as sandstone and shale.
+These rocks break down, and the calcium carbonate is deposited.

 4. Evaporative: Evaporative limestone forms when water evaporates and leaves behind minerals, such as calcite and dolomite.
 This process often occurs in caves, where water seeping down from the surface carries dissolved minerals, which are then deposited as the water evaporates.

-5. Metamorphic: Metamorphic limestone forms when sedimentary limestone is subjected to extreme heat and pressure, which causes the minerals to recrystallize and form new rocks.
+5. Metamorphic: Metamorphic limestone forms when sedimentary limestone is subjected to extreme heat and pressure, causing the minerals to recrystallize and form new rocks.

 SURFACE LIMESTONE MINING:

-All over the world, the limestones are generally mined from a quarry or the open pit mining.
-It is the easiest way to remove the limestone without causing much destruction.
-In surface mining or open pit mining, the top soil and the overburden covering the mineral is removed.
-Then by the process of drilling the rocks or broken.
-Overburden or large rocks that are difficult to break through drilling are removed by the explosives to extract the limestone.
-Then the ore is hauled to the crushing plant.
-The equipment varies according to each process based on each operation.
-Surface mining requires only simple machines to operate the mine when compared to underground mining.
-There are many factors to consider in surface mining are the selection of equipment required at each operation, production capacity, size and shape of the deposit, haul distances, estimated life of the operation and transportation cost to reach the urban centers.
+All over the world, limestone is generally mined from a quarry or through open-pit mining.
+This method is the easiest way to remove limestone without causing much destruction.
+In surface mining or open-pit mining, the topsoil and overburden covering the mineral are removed.
+Then, through the process of drilling, the rocks are broken.
+Overburden or large rocks that are difficult to break through drilling are removed by explosives to extract the limestone.
+The ore is then hauled to the crushing plant.
+The equipment varies according to each process and operation.
+Surface mining requires only simple machines to operate the mine compared to underground mining.
+There are many factors to consider in surface mining, such as the selection of equipment required at each operation, production capacity, size and shape of the deposit, haul distances, estimated life of the operation, and transportation costs to reach urban centers.

 UNDERGROUND MINING:

-The underground mining is done when the ore is present in more than 100m depth or when the availability of limestone is abundant.
-Other factors that determine underground mining is that topsoil covering the mineral is hard like rocks.
-The first process to start underground mining is considering the economical factors.
-As the specialised equipment and machineries are needed for underground mining, it is only done when there is a large deposit of the minerals.
-There are a series of processes in case of underground mining, let us get a glance through this.
+Underground mining is conducted when the ore is present at depths greater than 100 meters or when limestone availability is abundant.
+Other factors that determine underground mining include the hardness of the topsoil covering the mineral, such as rocks.
+The first step in starting underground mining is considering the economic factors.
+Since specialized equipment and machinery are needed for underground mining, it is only undertaken when there is a large deposit of minerals.
+There are several processes involved in underground mining; let's take a brief look at them.

-In case of drilling in the underground mining, drilling equipment like horizontal drills and down hole track drills are required.
-The drilling process completely differs from the open pit mining.
-The horizontal and hole track drill will produce much smaller blast holes.
-Explosives are sent to the hole and produce a lower volume of rock with each blast.
-Other equipment that are required in underground mining are powder loaders, scaling rigs and roof bolting equipment.
-The powder loaders send the ammonium nitrate fuel oil mixtures into the blast holes.
-After blasting the loose rocks from the ribs and roof of the mine are removed by the scaling rigs.
-Roof bolting equipment is also used in underground mining.
+In drilling for underground mining, equipment such as horizontal drills and downhole track drills are required.
+The drilling process differs significantly from open-pit mining.
+Horizontal and track drills create much smaller blast holes.
+Explosives are inserted into these holes, producing a lower volume of rock with each blast.
+Other equipment required in underground mining includes powder loaders, scaling rigs, and roof bolting equipment.
+Powder loaders deliver ammonium nitrate fuel oil mixtures into the blast holes.
+After blasting, loose rocks from the walls and roof of the mine are removed by scaling rigs.
+Roof bolting equipment is also utilized in underground mining.

-The room and pillar type operations are undergone to recover the ore from both headings and the benches.
-It has several benches in the underground with height upto 30m.
-The thickness depends on the thickness of the deposit.
-The drill used will determine the size of the room.
-To maximize the amount of rock produced V-type drill pattern is used.
-Then the extracted rocks are sent for further processing.
+The room and pillar type operations are undertaken to recover the ore from both headings and benches.
+Several benches exist in the underground, with heights of up to 30 meters.
+The thickness of these benches depends on the deposit's thickness.
+The size of the room is determined by the drill used.
+A V-type drill pattern is utilized to maximize the amount of rock produced.
+The extracted rocks are then sent for further processing.

-The underground mining is considered to be the most efficient method that will be used in the future.
-However, there are many concerns about underground limestone mining including noise, dust, vibrations due to blasting and other traffic associated with quarry operations.
+Underground mining is considered to be the most efficient method for future use.
+However, there are numerous concerns regarding underground limestone mining, including noise, dust, vibrations due to blasting, and other traffic associated with quarry operations.